meet-projects/Y2-Seminar2020-Labs/Day 2, Session 2, Flask Forms/README.md

-# Using Forms with Flask
+# Using Forms with Flask - Facebook Lab

 ## Objective:
-In this lab, you will learn about taking and saving information, given by a user via an HTML form!
+In this lab, you will learn about taking and processing information, given by a user via HTML forms!